Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 X is the number of the e-paper palette and RGB the color levels applied to the whole image.
 Then just edit "color_packet.m" to seek to the new palette by its number in "Main_decoder.m"

-    paper_color=X; %X your custome palette
+    paper_color=X; %X your custom palette

 ## Examples of default palette output from the code:
 ![](images/Palettes.png)

 White, blue and yellow papers have the regular tones of official Nintendo papers.
-Pink is an invented tone that would have been cool in the series.
+Pink is an invented tone that would have been cool to see in the series.

 **Known minor issues related to the printer emulator, Arduino side**

 - *Printing with Hamster Club may crash after a certain number of images due to spamming of the serial console with 0F command in double speed mode.
 Apart from that, printing with this game is rather stable.*
-- *Game Boy Camera have an abort command during packet transmission.
+- *Game Boy Camera has an abort command during packet transmission.
 This command, which have no interest with an emulator, is not supported.*

 **Known minor issues related to the decoder, Matlab/GNU Octave side**

 - *Direct printing from Matlab/GNU Octave without using the Arduino IDE may crash if the Game Boy reboots into the printing session.
 The best is to reboot Arduino before the Game Boy to flush decoder text output between each games.
 Printing with the copy-paste method from the Arduino IDE is totally stable but requires more steps.*
-- *The graphical objects (figures) from GNU Octave are very slow to display contrary to Matlab (codes being the sames).*
+- *The graphical objects (figures) from GNU Octave are very slow to display contrary to Matlab (codes being the same).*
-- *Finally, the way he serial port is handled under Matlab and GNU Octave is not the same, so I had to split the direct printing codes in two versions.
-All others codes are exactly the sames.
+- *Finally, the way the serial port is handled under Matlab and GNU Octave is not the same, so I had to split the direct printing codes in two versions.
+All others codes are exactly the same.
 I hope the two versions will be merged in a future release.*

 # The complete (and tested) list of games compatible with the Game Boy Printer and the Printer Emulator (ポケットプリンタ - 対応ソフト)